 Of course, dripping atomizers aren’t really well-suited for use on the go.
 You’re obviously not going to be using one while you’re driving down the road, or walking through the office.
 But, for stationary use at home or work, they can be a great way to get just the vaping experience you’re looking for.

+Note, this is sometimes decscibed as an RDA Tank just to add to confusion!
 The tank atomizer is also pretty much what the name describes: an atomizer that is attached to a tank reservoir that contains all of the e-liquid you are using.
 There is no need for direct dripping; instead, you just fill the tank and start vaping.
 Now, these atomizers typically offer lower power levels than the RDAs, which is why the latter is capable of producing larger clouds of vapor.
 The RTA, however, provides a more convenient and portable vaping experience, and tends to be better at preserving flavor than most RDA devices.

 As for which is better, that all depends upon your preferences and need.
 The RDA definitely requires more active attention and a firmer understanding of vaping essentials, while the RTA offers greater accessibility even to novice users.
 If you just want to vape without much hassle, then tank atomizers are likely to be your best option.
 If, however, you are looking for sub-ohm vaping perfection, then you will probably appreciate the larger clouds of vapor the dripping atomizer can offer.